 We invent and develop medicines focusing on specialty metabolic and gastrointestinal diseases.

-Zealand has a successful 18 year history of discovering and optimizing peptide therapeutics as novel drugs.
+Zealand has since 1998 been discovering and optimizing peptide therapeutics as novel drugs.